elysiajs/documentation/docs/essential/handler.md

 ## Request
 Route handler the request and parse into an easy to use `Context`, unique for each request.

-We use context get information about the request.
+We use context to get information about the request.

 Context is always the first parameter of route handler:
 ```typescript